-When Glen Campbell passed away in 2017, longtime fans and casual listeners reminisced online about the handful of songs that defined a globally revered popular musician and helped bring him to the top of the country music scenes on the West Coast and in Nashville.
+When Glen Campbell passed away in 2017, longtime fans and casual listeners reminisced online about the handful of greatest hits that defined a globally revered popular musician and helped bring him to the top of the country music scenes on the West Coast and in Nashville.

 Many of his fans' tribute tweets and farewell posts mentioned "Southern Nights," "Rhinestone Cowboy," "Gentle on My Mind" and other country and pop hits that helped make Campbell a legend in his own time.